 You may have heard the story of Jack the Ripper, but how much do you know about his victims?
-This tour takes the lives of Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes and Mary Jane Kelly, bringing them centre stage.
+Our Jack the Ripper tour looks at history from a different angle focusing on the lives of Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes and Mary Jane Kelly, bringing them centre stage.

 Starting from Aldgate East Station (outside the Whitechapel Art Gallery) the tour lasts around 2 hours, ending at the Golden Heart pub.